Skip to main content

 Coastal

-A hint of blue brings the ocean to mind, emphasising that coastal feeling.
+A hint of blue brings the ocean to mind, evoking that calming, coastal feeling.

 Tip: Styling plays a big part in finishing the look.
-Add some natural woven fibres like linen, rattan and wicker for a cosy, lived in effect reminiscent of the Mediterranean.
+Add some natural woven fibres like linen, rattan and wicker for a cosy, lived in effect that will transport you to the Mediterranean.

 Laminate white Valencia natural benchtop and planked urban oak chalk cabinet door.